Campus Safety & Security

 Step Up Speak Out

-This program is a collaborative effort by Kent State University Psychological Services, University Health Services, the Office of the Vice President for Enrollment Management and Student Affairs, and KSU Police Services.
+This program is a collaborative effort by Kent State University Counseling and Psychological Services, University Health Services, the Office of the Vice President for Enrollment Management and Student Affairs, and KSU Police Services.
 The initiative aims to support individuals in need by educating University community members on protocols and resources designed to assist in disruptive situations or with distressed individuals.

 Sexual and Relationship Violence Support Services